RReverser/duktape/doc/buffers.rst

 * Any Buffer object/view (implemented internally as a ``duk_hbufobj``)
   is accepted by any API expecting a specific object/view.
-For example, Khronos DataView() constructor accepts a Node.js Buffer, and Node.js Buffer() accepts a Duktape.Buffer as an input.
+For example, Khronos DataView() constructor accepts a Node.js Buffer, and Node.js Buffer() accepts a Uint8Array as an input.

-* A plain Duktape buffer is accepted as if it was coerced to a Duktape.Buffer.
-  (This is not always the case now, e.g. for typed array constructors.)
+* A plain Duktape buffer is accepted as if it was coerced to an ArrayBuffer (This is not always the case now, e.g. for typed array constructors.)

 This general rules is complicated by a few practical issues: